Richa Chadha

 Richa Chadha (born 18 December 1986) is an Indian actress who works in Hindi cinema.
 She made her acting debut with a small role in the comedy film Oye Lucky!
 Lucky Oye!
 (2008).
 Chadha's breakthrough came in 2012 with the crime film Gangs of Wasseypur, in which her role as the foul-tongued wife of a gangster earned her the Filmfare Critics Award for Best Actress.
+In 2023, the Government of France awarded her with the Order of Arts and Letters.

 Her career progressed with a supporting role in Goliyon Ki Raasleela Ram-Leela (2013) and a leading role in the drama film Masaan (2015).
 She had her biggest commercial success with the comedy film Fukrey (2013) and its sequels in 2017 and 2023, and has also starred in the film Section 375 (2019), and series Inside Edge (2017–2021) and Heeramandi (2024).

 Early life and education

 Chadha was born in Amritsar, Punjab, to a Punjabi father and a Bihari mother.
 She was educated at Sardar Patel Vidyalaya, Delhi, and thereafter at St. Stephen's College, Delhi.

 Chadha's father, Somesh Chadha, owns a management firm, and her mother, Kusum Lata Chadha, is a professor of political science at PGDAV College of Delhi University who has authored two books and also works with Gandhi Smriti.